Lopez10/JuanLopez/src/content/post/ddd.md

 Understanding the Code:

-**AreaProps Interface:** Defines the properties that an area must have, including name, capacity, operating hours, and its relationship to a specific restaurant.
+**AreaProps:** Defines the properties that an area must have, including name, capacity, operating hours, and its relationship to a specific restaurant.

 **Aggregate Root (Area Class):** Represents the concept of an area within a restaurant.
 It extends a base class AggregateRoot, which provides it with a unique identity and the capability to enforce business rules across the aggregate's boundaries.